 These programs, particularly at the start, are boot camps for quantitative skills.
 If you have some general interest in big picture economics and finance, and that's it, a PhD program is the wrong place for you.
 We know that sounds strange, but it's true -- and for good reason, we might add, but that's another story.
 See you are a moron; the mean person with the bad haircut is pretty much anyone in an economics or finance PhD program.

 Q3.
 How should I prepare for a PhD program?

 PhD admissions in economics and finance will typically look for a strong math background, research experience, and a clear understanding that a PhD program trains you to do research.
 Courses in economics and finance are secondary.
+Real analysis is not.
 Lots of people apply (successfully) with majors in mathematics, computer science, physics, and other quantitative fields.
 Research experience includes working as a research assistant and doing original work on your own.

 None of this is a secret, but you might want to check other sources.
 Speak to your professors, ask friends with similar interests, and so on.
 See also: